 How to exchange Polkadot?

-For your convenience, DOT can be bought on ChangeHero in five easy steps:
+For your convenience, buy DOT with other cryptocurrencies on ChangeHero in five easy steps:

 - And now, relax!
 We are doing all the work: checking the incoming transaction and doing the exchange as soon as it arrives;

-- As soon as the exchange has been processed, your DOT are on the way to your wallet.
+- As soon as the exchange has been processed, your DOT is on its way to your wallet.
 We’ll be happy to hear your feedback if you enjoyed using ChangeHero!

 What is Polkadot used for?